Building Safety Anchors

 Utilizing our conscious mind effectively is often preached, but misguided.
 This section will teach you different methods to ground yourself through your ability to think and direct your thoughts.

 You may not think there is safety in your memories, but there likely is.
 This section teaches you how to access and feel safety, pulling from memories.
+If memories are too difficult, it also provides another option through imagination.

 I highly recommend this course for those who are interested in healing and regulating their nervous system. ...not only is it informative but it also offers me insight into my personal healing journey.
 My experience is that I need to take it in a little at a time so doing it daily is too much.
 But if I do the work in Safety Anchors twice a week I feel emotionally settled from what the lesson might bring up for me and I also feel that I’ve integrated the information.